 And they grew…

 And they grew!
-Our oldest agoforestry planting is now over 25 years old
+Our oldest agoforestry planting is now over 30 years old making it among the oldest most diverse in Europe

-Wakelyns has collaborated with the Organic Research Council’s for many years, and in 2004 they produced the leaflet Wakelyns Agroforestry… science for ecological agriculture.
+Wakelyns has collaborated with the Organic Research Centre for many years, and in 2004 they produced the leaflet Wakelyns Agroforestry… science for ecological agriculture.

 Ann and Martin kept detailed notes on their work at Wakelyns: